 This one was playing beyond the enclosed area for the exhibit and could be watched by anyone visiting the gallery.

 There certainly is a lot to see, so you’ll want give yourself plenty of time.
-I’m actually seeing it again tonight, when Nick and I join our friend Meghan for the AGO members’ sneak peek.
+I’m actually seeing it again tonight, when Nick and I join our friend Meghan for the AGO members’ preview.

 Thanks very much for taking a look,